 Concomitant Antiretroviral Therapy

-If SUSTIVA is coadministered with voriconazole, the voriconazole maintenance dose should be increased to 400 mg every 12 hours and the SUSTIVA dose should be decreased to 300 mg once daily using the capsule formulation (one 200-mg and two 50-mg capsules or six 50-mg capsules).
-SUSTIVA tablets should not be broken.
-See DRUG INTERACTIONS and CLINICAL PHARMACOLOGY.
+If SUSTIVA is coadministered with voriconazole, the voriconazole maintenance dose should be increased to 400 mg every 12 hours and the SUSTIVA dose should be decreased to 300 mg once daily using the capsule formulation (one 200 mg and two 50 mg capsules or six 50 mg capsules).
+SUSTIVA tablets must not be broken.
+[See DRUG INTERACTIONS, Table 5 and CLINICAL PHARMACOLOGY, Tables 7 and 8).]

-If SUSTIVA is coadministered with rifampin to patients weighing 50 kg or more, an increase in the dose of SUSTIVA to 800 mg once daily is recommended [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].
+If SUSTIVA is coadministered with rifampin to patients weighing 50 kg or more, an increase in the dose of SUSTIVA to 800 mg once daily is recommended [see DRUG INTERACTIONS, Table 5 and CLINICAL PHARMACOLOGY, Table 8].

 It is recommended that SUSTIVA be taken on an empty stomach, preferably at bedtime.
-Table 1 describes the recommended dose of SUSTIVA for pediatric patients 3 years of age or older and weighing between 10 and 40 kg [see Use In Specific Populations].
-The recommended dosage of SUSTIVA for pediatric patients weighing greater than 40 kg is 600 mg once daily.
+Table 1 describes the recommended dose of SUSTIVA for pediatric patients 3 months of age or older and weighing between 3.5 kg and 40 kg [see CLINICAL PHARMACOLOGY].
+The recommended dosage of SUSTIVA for pediatric patients weighing 40 kg or greater is 600 mg once daily.
 For pediatric patients who cannot swallow capsules, the capsule contents can be administered with a small amount of food or infant formula using the capsule sprinkle method of administration [see Capsule Sprinkle Method of Administration].